 Accommodation: 1 night on board Trans Mongolian Express train in 4 berth compartments with exclusive use for 2 or 3 people (depending on group’s final numbers)

 Single compartments are not available on train journeys and participants will be required to share 4 berth cabins with other participants of either sex.

-Overview: Irkutsk, is now the regional and administrative capital of Siberia.
-It came to prominence in 1651 as a Cossack garrison and in the 1700’s was an important trade centre for furs and ivory.
-Later it became the administrative centre and industrial and scientific centre during the Soviet era.
+Overview: Irkutsk is now the regional and administrative capital of Siberia.
+It came to prominence in 1651 as a Cossack garrison and come the 18th century, was an important trade centre for furs and ivory.
+Later it became the administrative, industrial and scientific centre during the Soviet era.
 With the coming of the railway in 1898, Irkutsk was linked with the rest of Russia and became an important strategic outpost.
 It is an ideal base to explore the world’s deepest Lake, Baikal.

-We arrive in Irkutsk at 9:30 am and commence with a city orientation tour with a visit to the Decembrist museum.
-Lunch will be at a local restaurant and dinner at the hotel.
+We arrive in Irkutsk at 9:30 am and commence with a city orientation tour and a visit to the Decembrist Museum.
+Lunch will be at a local restaurant, and dinner at our hotel.

 Accommodation: 3 nights at Ibis Irkutsk or similar

 Overview: After breakfast we travel southeast to visit Talsty Museum of Architecture and Ethnography.
 We then continue to the town of Listvyanka, on the shores of of Lake Baikal, for lunch.
 We also visit Baikal Lake Museum and panoramic platform on top of the “Stone Tcherskogo” mountain.
 We head to the pier, to enjoy a boat ride on Lake Baikal, the world’s deepest lake.
 We return to Irkutsk and dinner this evening will be at a local restaurant.